gradvohl/YAPTT/passingParameters/searchThreads/README.md

 }
 ```

 In the previous code, we should highlight some details.
-Let us observe the ``pthread_join`` function.
+Initially, let us observe the ``pthread_join`` function.
 The first parameter is the specific thread id that the main thread will join.
-Even if the threads finish in a different order than they were instantiated, there is no problem with different joins.
+Even if the threads finish in a different order than they were instantiated, there is no problem with other joins.
 But, it is the second parameter that worths mention.

 The second parameter ``&threadResult`` is the address of a pointer, which will handle the address returned by the thread.
 If you look at line 34, you will see that I declared ``threadResult`` as ``void *``.
 Yet, I still passed the address of this variable to the ``pthread_join`` function.
-This is necessary because the ``pthread_join`` function will change the value handled by the ``threadResult`` variable.
+Giving the address of the variable is necessary because the ``pthread_join`` function will change the value handled by the ``threadResult`` variable.

-It is also interesting to watch how to check the value of the ``threadResult`` variable (in the if command in the previous code).
-Since ``threadResult`` is ``void *``, first we need to cast the variable for ``(int *)`` and, after that, check the content of the address stored in ``threadResult`` variable.
+It is worths watch how to check the value of the ``threadResult`` variable (in the if command in the previous code).
+Since ``threadResult`` is ``void *``, we need to cast the variable for ``(int *)`` first and, after that, check the address's content stored in ``threadResult`` variable.
 The following figure illustrates the procedure.

 <img src="https://github.com/gradvohl/YAPTT/blob/main/figures/ThreadCastingPointer.png?raw=true" align="center" width=376 />

-Finally, since we do not need the contents of the address pointed by the ``threadResult`` variable anymore, we can free up the memory and let the next call of ``pthread_join`` allocates the new content of ``threadResult`` variable.
+Finally, since we do not need the address's contents pointed by the ``threadResult`` variable anymore, we can free up the memory and let the next call of ``pthread_join`` allocates the new ``threadResult`` variable.

 ### The thread function
 Now, let us change our focus to the thread funcion in the ``searchThreads.c`` file.
 I want to highlight how can we copy the arguments we pass to the thread.
 The code for copy the arguments are as follows.